julienheinen/Placks/README.md

 ## Credits

-Placks was created by Julien Heinen and Alexandre Marchal.
+Placks was created by Julien Heinen. thanks to @alexandre324 for his contribution to the project

 ## License